 Doctors are working to learn more about brain stem glioma, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.

-Immunotherapy.
+- Immunotherapy.
 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 For brain stem glioma, doctors are researching vaccines that may treat the tumor.
-Learn more about immunotherapy and cancer vaccines .
+Learn more about the basics of immunotherapy and cancer vaccines .

-New ways to give chemotherapy.
-The blood-brain barrier, which normally serves to protect the brain and spinal cord from damaging chemicals, also keeps out many types of chemotherapy.
+- New ways to give chemotherapy.
+The blood-brain barrier, which protects the brain and spinal cord from damaging chemicals, also keeps out many types of chemotherapy.
 New methods of giving chemotherapy called convection enhanced delivery are also being studied.
 This method uses a narrow tube called a catheter that is placed into the brain so chemotherapy can be directed at the tumor.

 Looking for More About the Latest Research?